RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 ## Introduction

-This repository focuses on developing and implementing machine learning models to detect financial fraud efficiently.
+This repository focuses on financial fraud detection using machine learning techniques, with a particular emphasis on the article titled "Financial fraud detection through the application of machine learning techniques: a literature review."
+The article provides a comprehensive review of the various methodologies used for fraud detection in the financial sector, analyzing approaches ranging from traditional methods to more advanced techniques.

 ## Dataset